garciagenrique/template_escape/.gitlabci/README-gitlabci.md

 [gitlab-ci repository](https://gitlab.com/singularityhub/gitlab-ci).
 You can  find a very didactic **tutorial** of how to implement this code [here](https://vsoch.github.io/2018/gitlab-singularity-ci/).

-Very summarised, this software (composed of the files within this directory **AND** the `gitlab-ci.yml` file in the root directory) provide the necessary tools to:
+This software (composed of the files within this directory **AND** the `gitlab-ci.yml` file in the root directory) provide the necessary tools to:
  - Use a Singularity image stored in the SingularityHub to create a Singularity Container of your repository (thus no need of having installed the Singularity program), and uploaded it directly to your GitLab repository.
  - The Singularity receipt must be provided, of course.
- - In case the container is too large (10 Gb total storage limit for a single GitLab project), you must pass through a cloud service (various services examples are listed in the tutorial and the original repository).
+ - In case the container is too large (10 Gb total storage limit for a single GitLab project), you must pass through a cloud service (various examples of different services are shown in the tutorial and the original repository).

 ## License of the repository
 The license of the 'parent' repository is `BSD 3-Clause License` ("BSD License 2.0", "Revised BSD License", "New BSD